GryllsAddons/ShaguTweaks-mods/README.md

 - **Pet Name Happiness**
 *Colors Hunter pet name by happiness level.*

+- **Reduced Actionbar Bags**
+*Shows the bag and keyring buttons when using the reduced actionbar.
+Mouseover the backpack to show the draggable tab.
+Hold Ctrl & Shift then drag to move, hold Ctrl & Shift then right click to reset position.*

+- **Reduced Actionbar Microbuttons**
+*Shows the microbuttons when using the reduced actionbar.
+Mouseover the help button to show the draggable tab.
+Hold Ctrl & Shift then drag to move, hold Ctrl & Shift then right click to reset position.*

 - **Restyle UI**
 *Restyles supported addons and the minimap.
 Changes fonts for units, buffs, buttons & chat.*
 *Supported Addons:*